A Time For Crows

 I kept my teeth together.
 “She stopped breathing.
 I’m bringing her in.
 I’m on I–95.
 I think the shooter’s still following us–”

-I missed the bone-white pillar that supported the ER overhang by a centimeter, I swear.
+I missed the bone-white pillar that supported the ER overhang by centimeters.
 Three police cruisers screeched in behind me, two white, the other black and blue.
-Their sirens still screamed like the voice of the damned.
-The officers were quick, but I’d already hopped over my hood and scooped the girl in my arms.
+Their sirens screamed, but fell dead as the officers piled out.
+The officers were quick, but I’d already hopped over my hood and scooped the woman in my arms.
 I kicked the door shut and sprinted toward the sliding glass doors.

 “Come on, come on,” one of the officers said.
 Two ran along side me.